pkbparesh15/T2SQL-ChatBot/README.md

 # T2SQL-ChatBot

-## Project Documentation

-This documentation provides a comprehensive guide to setting up and using the project, which allows users to connect to a MySQL database and run natural language queries that are converted into SQL queries using the LangChain library and Google's PaLM model.
+This project allows users to connect to a MySQL database and run natural language queries that are converted into SQL queries using the LangChain library and Google's PaLM model.
 The application is built using Streamlit, a powerful framework for creating web applications in Python.

 ### Overview